-An operating statement measure that differs from the net operating balance in that it includes spending on infrastructure items.
+An operating statement measure that differs from the net operating balance as it includes spending on capital items but excludes depreciation.
 The net lending/borrowing measure more accurately reflects the cash requirements of the public sector in any given year.
-A net lending (referred to as a fiscal surplus in Commonwealth budget documents) position indicates that the public sector is saving more than enough to finance all its investment spending and generally will be reducing net debt.
-A net borrowing (or fiscal deficit) position indicates that the public sector's level of investment is greater than its level of savings (indicating a need for borrowing).
+A net lending (or fiscal surplus) balance indicates that the public sector is saving more than enough to finance all its investment spending.
+A net borrowing (or fiscal deficit) position indicates that the public sector's level of investment is greater than its level of savings.